One Flew Over the Cuckoo's Nest

 by Dale Wasserman from Ken Kesey

-One Flew Over the Cuckoo's Nest had 4 performances over 18 years ago (between the 23rd of November 2005 and the 26th of November 2005)
+One Flew Over the Cuckoo's Nest had 4 performances almost 19 years ago (between the 23rd of November 2005 and the 26th of November 2005)

 The story of a devil-may-care rogue who has been transferred from prison because of difficult behaviour into an American state mental institution.